Cognigy/Documentation/docs/insights/dashboards/goals.md

     The Goals Dashboard is in Beta and is available if you have migrated to the new [Insights framework](../data-management/pre-aggregation.md).
     We encourage you to try this feature out and provide us with feedback.

-The _Goals Dashboard_ highlights goal tracking, completion status, time and cost metrics, and the business impact of AI Agents in the following charts:
+The _Goals Dashboard_ highlights goal tracking, completion status, time, revenue, and cost metrics, and the business impact of AI Agents in the following charts:

 - [Indicators](#indicators)
 - [Bar charts](#bar-charts)